OddMerchantStudios/Project-1/README.md

 - 10 years

 ------------------------------
-### - The objective was to identify which index, sectors and stocks were more or less correlated; and which indexes, sectors and stocks produced the best sharpe ratios as a proxy for most efficient returns per unit of risk.
-The top performing sharpe ratio stocks would then be utilized in creating optimal portfolios for future returns and risk forecasting.
+###  *The objective was to identify which index, sectors and stocks were more or less correlated; and which indexes, sectors and stocks produced the best sharpe ratios as a proxy for most efficient returns per unit of risk.
+The top performing sharpe ratio stocks would then be utilized in creating optimal portfolios for future returns and risk forecasting.*

-### - Initial performance analysis for index and sectors show us a couple of key trends and insights:
+###   Initial performance analysis for index and sectors show us a couple of key trends and insights:

-### - Ranking performance by indexes:
+###   Ranking performance by indexes: